PikoCanFly/django-daisy-seed/README.md

 - Become a channel member for exclusive content and support: https://www.youtube.com/channel/UC8NoIbiu78iGMnh_xezgx8A/join

-- Give thanks directly on YouTube by clicking the "Thanks" button under my videos
+- Give thanks directly on YouTube by clicking the "Thanks" button under my video

 ## 📄 License